Junior Wells – Hoodoo Man Blues

-Hoodoo Man Blues is Delmark?s #1 selling album, is in the Grammy Hall of Fame, was chosen by Living Blues magazine as one of the Top Ten Desert Island Blues Discs, and has appeared in many films; most recently, in The Hitman?s Bodyguard.
+Hoodoo Man Blues is Delmark’s #1 selling album, is in the Grammy Hall of Fame, was chosen by Living Blues magazine as one of the Top Ten Desert Island Blues Discs, and has appeared in many films.

-Recorded in September of 1965 Hoodoo Man Blues was recorded in the studio with the idea to present the band on LP the same way they performed live at Theresa?s Lounge on Chicago?s south side.
-Prior to Hoodoo Man the blues market was a singles market where songs were limited to 3 minutes each to both fit on a 45rpm record and appeal to radio programmers.
+Recorded in September of 1965 Hoodoo Man Blues was recorded in the studio with the idea to present the band on LP the same way they performed live at Theresa’s Lounge on Chicago’s south side.
+Prior to Hoodoo Man, blues was a singles market where songs were limited to 3 minutes each – in order to both fit on a 45rpm record and appeal to radio programmers.
 Hoodoo Man changed that.
-Producer Bob Koester said ?I didn’t realize that this would be the first time a working Chicago blues band recorded in a studio for LP release with no 45 rpm singles planned and the artists given full freedom as to running time of the tracks.?
+Producer Bob Koester said, “I didn’t realize that this would be the first time a working Chicago blues band recorded in a studio for LP release with no 45 rpm singles planned and the artists given full freedom as to running time of the tracks.”

-The first seven thousand pressings of this album bore the pseudonym Friendly Chap for Buddy because it was thought he was under contract to another recording company.
-A British kid named Peter Brown worked at Delmark?s sister company, Jazz Record Mart, and attended the session.
+The first seven thousand pressings of this album bore the pseudonym Friendly Chap for Buddy Guy because it was thought he was under contract to another recording company.
+A British kid named Peter Brown worked at Delmark’s sister company, Jazz Record Mart, and attended the session.
 Koester told him he could pick the pseudonym.
 “Well, a buddy is a friend and a guy is a chap.
 How about Friendly Chap?”
-Those early versions of the LP are now collector items selling for over $100 each.

-Delmark is proud of the part Hoodoo Man Blues played in the popularization of the real Chicago blues and of Junior Wells.
-But the credit belongs to Junior, Buddy, Jack and Billy – they made the music.
+Delmark is proud of the part Hoodoo Man Blues played in popularizing real Chicago blues and Junior Wells; but the credit belongs to Junior, Buddy, Jack and Billy – they made the music.
 We just sat and dug it.